poorlyordered/excellentevolution/cline_docs/progress.md

 - Memory Bank documentation updated
 - **Assessment suite, navigation, and user flow now fully aligned with project brief**
 - **Profile completion enforcement and navigation improvements in place**
+- **Environment variable management consolidated and documented; all .env files now in root**
 - Awaiting further direction for new features or enhancements

 ## Known Issues